-On August 12, 2008, there were a total of 16 licensed and operating Specialized SBICs with private capital of \$94.2 million, of which 8 had no outstanding government financings guaranteed by or directly from SBA, and 8, with private capital of \$27.5 million, had \$9.6 million of outstanding debenture borrowings from or guaranteed by SBA and \$16.1 million in preferred securities purchased and held by SBA.
+On February 10, 2009, there were a total of 15 licensed and operating Specialized SBICs with private capital of \$92 million, of which 9 had no outstanding government financings guaranteed by or directly from SBA, and 6, with private capital of \$19.7 million, had \$9.6 million of outstanding debenture borrowings from or guaranteed by SBA and \$10.7 million in preferred securities purchased and held by SBA.
 None of such debentures are held by the Interim Funding Provider pending the next scheduled public debenture pooling.

-On August 12, 2008, there were a total of 333 licensed and operating SBICs other than Specialized SBICs with private capital of \$8.97 billion, of which 229 had no outstanding debenture borrowings guaranteed by SBA, and 104, with private capital of \$2.79 billion, had \$2.58 billion of outstanding debenture borrowings guaranteed by SBA (exclusive of \$12.9 million in aggregate currently outstanding LMI debentures).
-One hundred eight of such outstanding debentures, with a principal amount of \$277.5 million are held by the Interim Funding Provider pending the next scheduled public debenture funding.
+On February 10, 2009, there were a total of 324 licensed and operating SBICs other than Specialized SBICs with private capital of \$8.84 billion, of which 217 had no outstanding debenture borrowings guaranteed by SBA, and 107, with private capital of \$2.92 billion, had \$2.77 billion of outstanding debenture borrowings guaranteed by SBA (exclusive of the \$5 million in aggregate currently outstanding LMI debentures of these SBICs).
+One hundred twenty-four of such outstanding debentures, with a principal amount of \$223 million are held by the Interim Funding Provider pending the next scheduled public debenture funding.

-One hundred fifty of the operating SBICs other than Specialized SBICs with private capital of \$3.99 billion are eligible to issue participating securities to SBA.
-From February 1995 through August 12, 2008, 244 SBICs have issued Participating Securities, including the Participating Securities included in the current Pool, to SBA in the aggregate amount of approximately \$9.941 billion.
-Six of these SBICs eligible to issue participating securities with private capital of \$110 million also had outstanding debenture borrowings guaranteed by SBA.
-The Participating Securities in the Pool have been issued on or before August 12, 2008, and are being repurchased from the Interim Funding Provider with the offering proceeds from the sale of the Certificates.
+One hundred forty-two of the operating SBICs other than Specialized SBICs with private capital of \$3.78 billion are eligible to issue participating securities to SBA.
+From February 1995 through September 30, 2008, 244 SBICs have issued Participating Securities, including the Participating Securities included in the current Pool, to SBA in the aggregate amount of approximately \$10.263 billion.
+Eight of these SBICs eligible to issue participating securities with private capital of \$199 million also had outstanding debenture borrowings guaranteed by SBA.
+The Participating Securities in the Pool have been issued on or before September 30, 2008, and are being repurchased from the Interim Funding Provider with the offering proceeds from the sale of the Certificates.

-Thirteen of the operating SBICs other than Specialized SBICs with private capital of \$161 million were originally licensed as Specialized SBICs.
-These 13 SBICs converted their licenses and are no longer restricted to investments in disadvantaged small businesses.
-On August 12, 2008, four of these converted SBICs had \$13 million in preferred securities purchased and held by SBA.
+Twelve of the operating SBICs other than Specialized SBICs with private capital of \$145.6 million were originally licensed as Specialized SBICs.
+These 12 SBICs converted their licenses and are no longer restricted to investments in disadvantaged small businesses.
+On February 10, 2009, four of these converted SBICs had \$8.1 million in preferred securities purchased and held by SBA.

-The total principal amount of outstanding debentures and participating securities guaranteed by SBA and issued by any SBIC or group of commonly controlled SBICs may not, in general, exceed at any one time an amount equal to three times such SBIC's private capital or \$130.6 million, whichever is less, of which no more than two times the SBIC's private capital may be represented by participating securities.
-Such dollar limit was adjusted annually to reflect increases in the Consumer Price Index since March 31, 1993.
-Any SBIC or group of commonly controlled SBICs with outstanding debentures and participating securities exceeding \$90 million must invest this excess amount in smaller businesses.
+The total principal amount of outstanding debentures and participating securities guaranteed by SBA and issued by an SBIC may not, in general, exceed at any one time an amount equal to three times such SBIC's private capital or \$150 million, whichever is less, except that in the case of two or more commonly controlled SBICs, the total principal amount of outstanding debentures and participating securities guaranteed by SBA and issued by the commonly controlled SBICs may not, in general, exceed \$225 million.